 Suppose that the concentration of species 2 in the slab were not small in the preceding example.
-How would the total mass flux of species 1 differ from the diffusional flux?
+How would the total mass flux of species 2 differ from the diffusional flux?

 SOLUTION.
-The counterdiffusion velocity in the slab is
+The counterdiffusion velocity in the slab, by eqn.
+(11.53), is